arpatterson31/reading-notes/css.md

      - declarations are broken out into a property and a value
         - the property is the name of the style -- font, color, size

+** Selectors - many kinds - can help to target specific elements to style

 Example of how CSS looks:
 ``` p {```
             ```color: red;}```